ros/catkin/doc/user_guide/supposed.rst

 .. rubric:: catkin_package

-This parses the ``package.xml`` and generates find_package and pkg-config infrastructure code.

-.. rubric:: catkin_package_export

-It declares what dependent packages need as include directories, libraries and transitive dependencies.
+It declares what dependent packages need as include directories, libraries and transitive dependencies which is used to generate find_package and pkg-config infrastructure code.
+Furthermore it parses the ``package.xml`` and provides some of the information as CMake variables.

 .. rubric:: include_directories